Breadcrumb

 How can you practice gratitude?

-- Spend a few minutes at the end of each day and think about, or even write down, what you are grateful for that day.
-Think about people, events, or experiences that have had a positive impact on you.
+- Spend a few minutes at the end of each day and think about, or write down, what you are grateful for that day.
+This could include people, events, or experiences.

-- Call or email someone just to say "thanks."
+- Call or email just to say "thank you."

-- Write thank-you notes as well as saying "thank you" when you receive gifts or favours.
-Or write a letter of gratitude and appreciation to someone.
-You don't have to mail it.
+- Write thank-you notes and say "thank you" when you receive gifts or favours.

-- When feeling burdened by your health, give thanks for the abilities you still have.
+- Give thanks for the abilities you have.

 Related Information